 How Many Treatments Are Needed?

-This depends on the nature, duration, and severity of diseases.
+This depends on the nature, duration, and severity of the diseases.
 A series of 3 to 10 treatments can resolve many acute to chronic problems.
 Some degenerative conditions may need monthly treatments over time.

 Will It Hurt?